 This simply means that your account won’t be visible to your friends or anyone else unless you open it again.
 It is only hidden but not deleted, allowing you to open your account when you feel like coming back.

-To deactivate your Facebook account, you must:
+To deactivate your Facebook account, you must do the following:

-- Once you click it, a tab will appear.
+Step 2: Once you click it, a tab will appear.
 Look for “Settings” and select it.

-- Choose “Deactivate your account” and follow the remaining steps for confirmation.
+Step 4: Choose “Deactivate your account” and follow the remaining steps for confirmation.